rizinorg/book/src/analysis/code_analysis.md

 Use `axg*` to generate rizin commands which will help you to create graphs using `agn` and `age` commands, according to the XREFs.

-Apart from predefined algorithms to identify functions there is a way to specify a function prelude with a configuration option `anal.prelude`.
-For example, like `e anal.prelude = 0x554889e5` which means
+Apart from predefined algorithms to identify functions there is a way to specify a function prelude with a configuration option `analysis.prelude`.
+For example, like `e analysis.prelude = 0x554889e5` which means

 ```
 push rbp